JacekDubikowski/build-your-own-framework/readme.md

    On the other hand, there is also compile time representation.

-   Let me introduce the [*Element* interface](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/element/Element.html) that is the common interface for all language level constructs such as classes, modules, variables, packages etc.
+   Let me introduce the [*Element* interface](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/element/Element.html) which is the common interface for all language-level constructs such as classes, modules, variables, packages, etc.
    It is worth mentioning that there are subtypes corresponding to the constructs like *PackageElement* or [*TypeElement*](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/element/TypeElement.html).

    The processor code is going to use the *Element*s a lot.
-2. As the processor should catch any exception to log it, we will just provide try and catch here.
+2. As the processor should catch any exception to log it, we will just use try and catch here.
    So the actual processing will be provided in the `BeanProcessor.processBeans`.
 3. The annotation processor framework provides the [*Messager*](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/annotation/processing/Messager.html) instance to the user through `processingEnv` field of *AbstractProcessor*.
    The *Messager* is a way to report any errors, warnings, etc.